Best Space Heater of 2020

 Related: Buying Advice for Space Heaters

-Space heaters vary greatly in price and performance, and a higher cost doesn't necessarily mean a better product, especially for certain applications.
-If all you need is a bare-bones, compact heater and you aren't looking to invest much, the AmazonBasics 1500W Ceramic is a great choice.
+Space heaters vary greatly in price and performance, and a higher cost doesn't necessarily equate to a better product, especially for certain applications.
+The AmazonBasics 1500W Ceramic is a great choice if you aren't looking to spend much and all you need is a compact heater with basic heating functions.
 If you'd like an oscillating style tower heater, but you don't need extra features like a remote, the Lasko 5775 would make a good fit.
-Another Lasko model, the Lasko 755320 was our highest scoring machine but it costs much less than models it outperformed.
+Another Lasko model, the Lasko 755320 was our highest scoring machine but it costs much less than the models it outperformed.
 The Dr. Infrared is a bit more expensive than many heaters in our review but is affordable for this heater type.
 Finally, if you want all of the bells and whistles you can get out of a heater from a designer brand, the Dyson Hot + Cool Jet Focus AM09 might be the one for you — but be prepared to drop a lot more cash for the sleek looks and extra features.

-Scoring a 9 out of 10, the Lasko 755320 warmed up the area under the desk noticeably faster than the other models, in fact, it's actually a bit intense.
-The airflow feels a little more directed than some models, but the oscillation setting helps disperse the heat if need be.
+Warming up the area under the desk noticeably faster than the other models was the Lasko 755320, scoring a hot 9 out of 10.
+In fact, its heat was actually a bit intense.
+The airflow feels a little more direct than some models, but if needed, the oscillation setting helps disperse the heat.

-When we moved to the living room the Lasko 755320 was even more impressive than the office — this model produces a warm breeze better than any other model in our review.
+When we moved to the living room the Lasko 755320 impressed us even more than at the office — this model produces a warm breeze better than any other model in our review.

-Close behind the Lasko 755320 for personal heating was the Comfort Zone CZ523RBK which earned an 8 out of 10 for this assessment.
-The Comfort Zone is fairly tall, and the controls are on top of the unit so they're a bit difficult to reach if your desk is shorter, but the remote takes care of that problem.
+Not too far behind the Lasko 755320 for personal heating was the Comfort Zone CZ523RBK, which earned an 8 out of 10 for this assessment.
+The Comfort Zone is fairly tall, and the controls are on top of the unit, so if your desk is a bit shorter, they can be a bit difficult to reach — but the remote takes care of that problem.

-The oscillation is a bit slow for underneath a desk if you want constant hot air blowing on you, but the Comfort Zone does a fantastic job of quickly producing heat.
+The Comfort Zone does a fantastic job of quickly producing heat, but the oscillation is a bit slow for underneath a desk if you want constant hot air blowing on you.
 When we tried the CZ523RBK 5 feet away from a piece of furniture we could really feel the heat, but the breeze wasn't quite as strong as the Lasko 755320.

 Several models were awarded a 6 out of 10 for this metric.
 Both the Lasko 5775 and the Dyson Hot + Cool Jet Focus have small footprints which helps them fit nicely under a desk.